wristy/bootcamp-module-1/README.md

 ## Submission

-To submit your work, paste the link for the forked repo next to your name under Week 2 -> Assignment of the Student Dashboard (Notion).
+To submit your work, paste the link for the forked repo next to your name under Week 2 &rarr; Assignment of the Student Dashboard (Notion).